simonsobs/SOLikeT/README.md

 ## Usage

 These likelihoods are designed for direct use with **cobaya**.
 This means that they may be specified directly when creating a **cobaya** `Model`.
-E.g., imagine I wanted to compute the likelihood of the simulated lensing data with only
+E.g., if you wanted to compute the likelihood of the simulated lensing data with only
-$log A$ and $n_s$ as free parameters, I could do the following:
+$log A$ and $n_s$ as free parameters, you could do the following:

 ```python